- Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

-Most expats moving to the United Kingdom have very few problems adjusting to the culture.
-Larger cities like London and Manchester are incredibly diverse with a multitude of cultures staking claim to various neighbourhoods and streets.
-Every type of cuisine, obscure grocery item and cultural accessory is readily available.
+Most expats moving to the United Kingdom have a pretty easy time adjusting to the culture.
+Larger cities such as London and Manchester are incredibly diverse with a multitude of cultures.
+Every type of cuisine, obscure grocery item and cultural accessory are readily available.

-Traditionally, the British are polite, reticent and circumspect – although such is the diversity of classes and cultures that few stereotypes hold up very well to personal experience.
-It's better to think of the UK as a whole world on one island and adopt an accordingly open mind.
+Traditionally, the British are polite, reserved and circumspect – although such is the diversity of classes and cultures that few stereotypes hold up particularly well in personal experience.
+It's better to think of the UK as a whole world on one island and adopt an accordingly open mindset.

 Regional identities in the United Kingdom

 While there aren't great differences in everyday modes of social behaviour from one part of the UK to another, there are some aspects of culture that are quite symbolic of national or local difference.
 Factors such as support for the monarchy, political affiliation and the fiercely tribal support of football teams are some of the most obvious expressions of contemporary localism.
 Religious adherence and ethnic differentiation are also significant.

 Although most expats move to the capital, London, it is important that new arrivals are not only aware of these geographical distinctions, but also the strong sense of identity and nationalism felt by the populations of each nation.
 To understand the importance of this, some geographical, political and historical background is needed.